nicurrego/MION-chatbox-design/README.md

 - ✅ No sensitive data is hardcoded in the source
 - ⚠️ Always use `.env.local` for local development
 - ⚠️ For production deployment, use your hosting platform's environment variable system
+- ⚠️ Never share your API key publicly or commit it to version control

 ---